DiMister/NetworkSecurity-Project2/README.md

 # NetworkSecurity-Project2

-This project implements a RSA key exchange demonstration with client-server communication.
+This project implements a Diffie-Hellman key exchange and RSA signtures demonstration with client-server communication and S-DES encryption.
 ### Compilation wsl
 ```bash
 # Compile server